xyxingx/Point-Cloud-Color-Constancy/README.md

 ## Data
 We provide the extended illumination labels of NYU-v2, DIODE, and ETH3D as well as the point cloud, the raw format image(for ETH3D), and the de-gamma sRGB image (for NYU-2 and DIODE).

-The data we provide in the URL is enough for evaluating our results in the paper.
+The data in the URL is enough for evaluating our results in the paper.

 For the depth information on the three open-source datasets, please refer to their website.